hardikparikh99/Langgraph-RAG-Application/README.md

 # Default port (8501)
 streamlit run app/streamlit_app.py

+# Or, if you want to use the root-level app.py as entrypoint:
+streamlit run app.py

 # Custom port (if 8501 is in use)
 # streamlit run app/streamlit_app.py --server.port 8502
 ```